The primitive equations with stochastic wind driven boundary conditions: Abstract

 \section{Abstract}

-This article studies the primitive equations for geophysical flows subject to {\em stochastic wind driven boundary conditions} modeled by a cylindrical Wiener process.
-A rigorous treatment of stochastic boundary conditions yields that these equations admit a unique global, strong, pathwise solution within the $L^q_t$-$L^p_x$-setting of critical spaces.
-Critical spaces are established for the first time within the setting of the stochastic primitive equations.
+The primitive equations for geophysical flows are studied under the influence of {\em stochastic wind driven boundary conditions} modeled by a cylindrical Wiener process.
+We adapt an approach by Da Prato and Zabczyk for stochastic boundary value problems to define a notion of solutions.
+Then a rigorous treatment of these stochastic boundary conditions, which combines stochastic and deterministic methods, yields that these equations admit a unique, local pathwise solution within the anisotropic $L^q_t$-$H^{-1,p}_zL^p_{xy}$-setting.
+This solution is constructed in critical spaces.